-- Seeking medical care and forensic medical assistance at the hospital, ideally within 24 72 hours of the incident (sooner is better). - Preserving evidence in a paper bag. - · Individuals considering a forensic exam should go directly to a medical facility in their county. - Avoiding showering, bathing, washing hands or face, or douching, if possible, but evidence may still be collected even if you do. - Trying not to urinate. - If oral sexual contact took place, refraining from smoking, eating, drinking, or brushing teeth. - If clothes are changed, placing soiled clothes in a paper bag (plastic destroys evidence).
+- Individuals considering a forensic exam should go directly to a medical facility in their county. - Avoiding showering, bathing, washing hands or face, or douching, if possible, but evidencemay still be collected even if you do. - Trying not to urinate. - If oral sexual contact took place, refraining from smoking, eating, drinking, or brushing teeth. - If clothes are changed, placing soiled clothes in a paper bag (plastic destroys evidence).